 Newport provides practical solutions for reducing email dependency, including:

-- Creating status board systems
+- Creating status board systems that provide visibility without requiring constant communication

-- Implementing office hours
+- Implementing office hours and other structured communication times

 - Developing specialized tools for specific tasks